Nadahar/openhab-docs/tutorials/getting_started/rules_basic.md

 #### Using the Duplicate button

-Scroll to the bottom of the design tab for the rule we just created, and click <InlineIcon :src="require('./images/duplicate-rule-button.png')" />.
+Scroll to the bottom of the design tab for the rule we just created, and click <InlineIcon alt="Duplicate Rule button" vertical-align="bottom" :src="require('./images/duplicate-rule-button.png')" />.

 ![basic rule duplicate](images/basic-rule-duplicate.png)